Manju-Saini/GenerateSeqDiagram/README.md

 # GenerateSeqDiagram

-Generates sequence diagram using Python rendered using PlantUML plugin
+Generates sequence diagram using Python, which are rendered using PlantUML plugin.